philippinespire/pire_sphaeramia_orbicularis_lcwgs/2nd_sequencing_run/README.md

 </p>
 </details>

 Create a script `process_decode_FileNames_all.sh` to use the input files `Sor_lcwgs-SeqLane_SequenceNameDecode.tsv` & `origFileNames_ALL.txt` to create the decode file `Sor_lcwgs-SeqLane_SequenceNameDecode_ALL.tsv` with all of the file names including the lane ID.
-This file should have 141 lines, including a header with 140 file names.
+This output file .tsv should have 141 lines, including a header with 140 file names.

 Create the script `process_decode_FileNames_all.sh`.